ImmunoLynk/blockchain-server/README.md

-# ImmunoLynk: COVID19 Immunity Testing Results on the Blockchain
+# COVID19 Anonymized Immunity Testing Results on public IPFS
-Lumiata COVID-19 Global AI [Hackathon](https://www.lumiata.com/lumiata-covid-19-global-ai-hackathon/) Winner!

-This is a simple but effective implementation of a blockchain-based descentralized test results validator.
+This is a simple but effective implementation of a peer-to-peer descentralized test results validator.

-The project is divided into the sections bellow.
+App users can opt to donate their processed data to a public IPFS node so healthcare researchers can employ it on COVID-focused solutions.

 <img src="designs/cover.jpg" align="center" />

 ## Immuno Lynk backend (server)

 Server built on Flask using an HTTP API.
-All requests are handled then sent to an IPFS Blockchain instance running on AWS EC2.
+All requests are handled then sent to an IPFS node instance running on AWS EC2.
 Infura's [API](https://infura.io/docs) was used to connect to a public IPFS node and register the data permanently or temporarily (depends on the PIN variable in server.py).

 For production, a private node implementation example is providade in the /private_ipfs_node folder, courtesy of [dfile.app](dfile.app).